 You can also apply a gradient fill color.
 To do so, click on Home->Fill->Gradient to bring up a dialog of gradient options.

 There are a few professionally designed gradients to choose from.
-You can also set the direction and choose linear or radial style.
+You can also set the style or pick custom colors.

-If you want to create your own gradient, you can choose two custom colors at the bottom of the Gradient dialog and choose your own custom color combo then set the style you want.
+If you want to create your own gradient, you can click on the colored squares at the top of the Gradient dialog and choose your own custom color combo then set the style you want.